Manifolds of absolutely continuous functions with values in an infinite-dimensional manifold and regularity properties of half-Lie groups: Semiregularity of right half-Lie groups.

-\begin{de} A group $G$, endowed with a smooth manifold structure modeled on a locally convex space, is called a right half-Lie group if it is a topological group and if for all $g\in G$, the right translations $\rho_g:G\to G,x\mapsto xg$ are smooth. \end{de}
+\begin{definition} A sequentially complete locally convex right half-Lie groups $G$ is a topological group with a smooth manifold structure with modeled space in a sequentially complete Hausdorff locally convex space $E$ such that its right translations are smooth. \end{definition}

-\begin{re} Let $G$ be a right half-Lie group modeled on a sequentially complete locally convex space.
-We define the right action